Non-Hodgkin Lymphoma (NHL) is a type of cancer that affects the lymphatic system, usually found in the lymph nodes.

 Classifications of NHL

 NHL is broadly categorized into two groups: B-cell lymphomas and natural killer (NK)/T-cell lymphomas.
-The three most common types of NHL in the U.S. are diffuse large B-cell lymphoma (22%), chronic lymphocytic Disease generally characterized by the overproduction of abnormal or immature white blood cells that circulate or are present in the blood./small lymphocytic lymphoma (18%), and follicular lymphoma (11%).
+The three most common types of NHL in the U.S. are diffuse large B-cell lymphoma (22%), chronic lymphocytic leukemia/small lymphocytic lymphoma (18%), and follicular lymphoma (11%).

 - B-cell lymphomas develop from abnormal B-cells and account for about 85 percent of all NHLs.